 Tax records do have a time limit or the IRS has a time limit, depending on how you look at it, which usually falls under a three-year or six-year window of limitations.
 You may want to keep some tax records beyond six years like investment documents.

 From an audit perspective, the IRS has a three-year review period.
 There are exceptions, if the IRS believes you underreported income by 25% or more, it has six years to come calling with an audit.
 The IRS has seven years when dealing with false investment reporting.

 So worst case scenario, keep tax records for at least seven years after you file that return.
 Unless you didn’t file a return or file a fraudulent return.
 In which case, the IRS has all the time in the world.

 You don’t need paper copies if you have digital ones and the technology today makes keeping those tax records that much easier.
 Online tax software gives you a copy of your tax return in electronic (.PDF) form.
 TurboTax even stores your old returns on its servers.

-The same can be done to all those other documents too.
+The same can be done with your other documents too.
 A good scanner is all you need.
-Then take advantage of online storage.
+And take advantage of free online storage.
 Services like Google Drive and Dropbox offer enough free space to store a lifetime of tax records.
 Do this and you’ll never have to worry about keeping all those paper copies again.